 The 29 years old Benjamin Biedlingmaier confirms the Michelin star for the Caroussel as the youngest star chef in Saxony.
 He is awarded with 17 points by the Gault & Millau.
 He won the competition "Newcomer of the Year 2013" by the culinary magazine Der Feinschmecker, which is a vote by the guests.

 Restaurant Manager Sarah Leuwer

 One era comes to an end; a new era begins.
 For many years, Antje Kirsch as maître d' was the face and good spirit of the Caroussel Restaurant.
-Germany's Head Waiter of the Year 2014 (Gault&Millau) is now leaving the house and hands over a superb legacy.
 The Caroussel has regularly been awarded top marks not only for the cuisine but also for the service.
 This is the legacy now being taken over by Sarah Leuwer.